Saturday, 3 January 2026

 Figures

-I already have a small Lion Rampant Norman army.
+I already have a Lion Rampant Norman army.
 18 mounted, 36 spear, 12 archers.
 These are plastics a mixture of Victrix, Conquest and Gripping Beast Dark Ages Archers.
 These are great for the forces of the Count of Holland, and the German nobles, as well as the Bishop of Utrecht.

 For the Frisians I went with Victrix Late Saxon Anglo Danish foot.
 It's rather late for Victrix Vikings, and the Anglo Danes, especially the ones lacking mail, look the part.